From Confidence to Collapse in LLM Factual Robustness

 A novel perspective on temperature scaling comes from \citet{nakaishi2024critical}, who found that LLMs undergo critical phase transitions at certain temperature thresholds, exhibiting abrupt behavioral shifts akin to phase changes in physical systems.
 This suggests that temperature adjustments do more than refine probability distributions -- they can fundamentally reshape generative dynamics, making temperature a key factor in understanding LLM computational behavior.

-\paragraph{Our Contribution.} Unlike existing performance-based methods that assess correctness at fixed temperatures, or studies in attack-based scenarios, we evaluate how robustly a fact is stored within a model by incorporating both entropy and ``breaking'' temperature, a temperature where the models lose answer confidence.
+\paragraph{Our Contribution.} Unlike existing performance-based methods that assess correctness at fixed temperatures, or studies in attack-based scenarios, we evaluate how robustly a fact is stored within a model by incorporating both entropy and ``breaking'' temperature -- the temperature at which a model switches to producing an incorrect answer.
 This allows for a more comprehensive assessment of factual stability, moving beyond surface-level correctness to quantify how knowledge withstands perturbations in sampling conditions.
 Our work provides new insights into the resilience of LLMs and highlights the need for robustness-focused evaluation metrics in future research.